 What is a smash book?

 What is a smash book? it is an unplanned and on-the-move scrapbook is the easiest way to describe it.
 The principle behind it and the basic elements are quite the same, except for preparation and presentation.

 No planning is required for making a smash book.
-If there is a holiday journey you want to record in a smashbook, you simply start pasting pictures and other items on each page each day.
-In a scrapbook, however, one usually start making it AFTER the holiday is over.
+If there is a holiday journey you want to record in a smash book, you simply start pasting pictures and other items on each page each day.
+In a scrapbook, however, one usually starts making it AFTER the holiday is over.

 A smash book is a journal in which one pastes pictures, embellishments, memorabilia et al on the go.
 In a scrapbook, planning is essential.

 Smash books do not follow a certain pattern throughout the book.
 Each page is like a new theme and design.
 It celebrates “messy”.
 It is a great activity for those who are not good with arts and crafts.
 But in a scrapbook, the theme is usually uniform.
 It also lays great emphasis on creativity and craftsmanship.

 A smash book is generally a notebook on which you scribble and paste.
 Scrapbooks, however, have pages and layouts pre-planned with a focal point.
 There is a specific slot for a picture and a fixed spot where you can write.
 I love smash books for kids as there are no rules, no preset layout or a specific scrapbook album.

 How to make a smash book for kids

 A notebook or you could use a branded Smashbook – UK Link/US Link